dplassgit/d2lang/docs/overview.md

 ar.f2 = 3
 ar.f3 = new r
 ```
+Records can be compared using `==` and `!=`.
+Two records
+are `==` if every field is `==`, but not recursively.
+At this
+time, D2's record comparison is shallow only.

 ## Variables

 ### Declaration

-Local and global variables need not be declared before assigned.
-However, you can
+Variables do not need to be declared before assigned.
+You can
-still declare variables before use:
+still declare variables before use if you want:

 ```
 a:int
 b:string
-c:r  // record type, previously defined
+c:r  // record type, either previously or subsequently defined d:bool
-d:bool
 ```